librato/api-docs/source/includes/_metrics.md

   'https://metrics-api.librato.com/v1/metrics'
 ```

->All metrics pertaining to requests:
+>Retrieve all metrics pertaining to a request:

 ```shell
 curl \